synsorai/.github/.github/ISSUE_TEMPLATE/exploration_issue.md

 ---

 **Context**
-A clear and concise description of what the backgound is.
+A clear and concise description of what the background is.
 What is this exploration about and what should be the outcome.
 Be really detailed here!

 **Task**